cakama3a/Prometheus82/README.md

 - Video comparison of [6V solenoid with 12V](https://www.reddit.com/r/GPDL/comments/1laafjl/nerd_stuff_comparison_of_prometheus_82_on_6v_and/) filmed at 1000 FPS and tips on power supply
 - For a 6V solenoid, you should set the power supply to 9V, for a 12V solenoid, you should set the power supply to 15V, this guarantees stable results when testing
 - Video about the [solenoid's own delays](https://www.reddit.com/r/GPDL/comments/1kv7ys9/i_finally_bought_a_camera_that_can_record_1000/) and how it is reflected in the measurements at 1000 FPS
-- The permissible error between different gamepad devices with various solenoids can be up to 0.012 ms, which was verified in a test with 5 devices in different combinations ([11 measurements](https://www.reddit.com/r/GPDL/comments/1mdwp2c/testing_the_accuracy_of_5_prometheus_82_devices/)).
-- The error from the actual result of the input delay provided by the gamepad under ideal conditions can be up to ±0.69 ms.
-- To reduce the error, you need to use a new solenoid, a fast Arduino device with its own delay of no more than 0.5 ms, and connect the device directly to the PC motherboard.
 - Both ports of the control board use Type-C interfaces, so do not confuse them, remember that the lower port is used for power, and the upper port is used to connect to a PC.
 - The movement of the solenoid should be easy, it should not cling to the inner hole.
 Make sure that its leg is smooth and free of snags, as this can cause friction, which increases heat, wear and tear on the component and introduces an error in the measurement.
 - Distance matters.
 When positioning the gamepad during tests, you need to install the stick and button as far away from the sensor as possible so that the solenoid has time to accelerate sufficiently.
 If you install the solenoid too close, it will give incorrect measurement results.